UnTalLGsus/Topicos-BD/README.md

 - Abrir la carpeta donde se descomprimió el archivo.
 En ella se encontrarán todos los archivos necesarios para la página web, como imágenes, hojas de estilo, archivos de JavaScript y otros.
 - Abrir el archivo "index.php", ubicado en la carpeta "[PAGINA WEB](https://github.com/UnTalLGsus/Topicos-BD/tree/main/PAGINA%20WEB).", en un navegador web, como Safari, Chrome, etc.

+## How is it run?

 ### EN

 To use the files of a webpage, it is necessary to follow these steps:

--Download or clone the repository of the webpage.
+- Download or clone the repository of the webpage.
 This can be done through the Git console or simply downloading the compressed file from the repository page.
--Extract the file into a folder on the computer.
+- Extract the file into a folder on the computer.
--Open the folder where the file was extracted.
+- Open the folder where the file was extracted.
 In it, you will find all the necessary files for the webpage, such as images, style sheets, JavaScript files, and others.
--Open the "index.php" file, located in the "[WEB PAGE](https://github.com/UnTalLGsus/Topicos-BD/tree/main/PAGINA%20WEB)." folder, in a web browser, such as Safari, Chrome, etc.
+- Open the "index.php" file, located in the "[WEB PAGE](https://github.com/UnTalLGsus/Topicos-BD/tree/main/PAGINA%20WEB)." folder, in a web browser, such as Safari, Chrome, etc.